choudharysidharth082000/Etherium-Wallet-Clone-Chrome-Extension/README.md

 ## Wohoo!!
 Successful Transaction!!
 <blockquote>Now transaction will be successfull and will generate transaction hash to check on etherscan. 👏👏👏</blockquote>
-All check are performed accordingly🙌🙌
+All checks are performed accordingly🙌🙌
 <br>
 <br>
 <br>